dorkodu/sage/paper/8 -- Response.md

 To ensure future changes to the protocol do not break existing servers and clients, the top level response map must not contain any entries other than the three described above.

-### <a name="5.5.1.1">5.5.1.1</a> Data
+>   When `errors` is present in the response, it may be helpful for it to appear first when serialized to make it more clear when errors are present in a response during debugging.

-The `data` entry in the response will be a map of directive names pointing to directives’ execution result objects.
-If a directive requested for any attributes, its output will be an object of the schema’s specified entity type.
+### <a name="8.1.1">8.1.1</a> Data

-If an error was encountered before execution begins, the `data` entry should not be present in the result.
+The `data` entry in the response will be the result of the execution of the request.

-If an error favorite was encountered during the execution that prevented a valid response, the `data` entry in the response should be `null`.
+If an error was encountered before execution begins, the `data` entry should not be present in the response.

-Here is a valid Sage transaction, in JSON **:**
+If an error was encountered during the execution that prevented a valid response, the `data` entry in the response should be `null`.

 — Query **:**